Interpretable Image Classification with Differentiable Prototypes Assignment: Introduction

-Recently, Prototypical Part Network (ProtoPNet)~\cite{chen2019looks} was introduced, employing feature matching learning theory~\cite{rosch1973natural,rosch1975cognitive}.
-It focuses on crucial image parts and compares them with a reference pattern (prototypical part) assigned to a class.
+Recently, a self-explainable model called Prototypical Part Network (ProtoPNet)~\cite{chen2019looks} was introduced, employing feature matching learning theory~\cite{rosch1975cognitive,rosch1973natural}.
+It focuses on crucial image parts and compares them with reference patterns (prototypical parts) assigned to classes.
 The comparison is based on a similarity metric between the image activation map and representations of prototypical parts (later called prototypes).
 The maximum value of similarity is pooled to the classification layer.
+As a result, ProtoPNet explains each prediction with a list of reference patterns and their similarity to the input image.
+Moreover, a global explanation can be obtained for each class by analyzing prototypical parts assigned to particular classes.

-However, ProtoPNet assumes that each class has its own separate set of prototypes, which is problematic because many object features can repeat through many classes.
-For instance, both \textit{Prothonotary Warbler} and \textit{Wilson Warbler} have yellow feathers (see \Cref{fig:similar_classes}).
-Such limitation of ProtoPNet hinders the scalability because it means the linear growth of prototypes with the growing number of classes.
-This highly increases the number of prototypes, making ProtoPNet harder to interpret by the users.
-Moreover, many of ProtoPNet's prototypes correspond to the background~\cite{rymarczyk2021protopshare}.
+However, ProtoPNet assumes that each class has its own separate set of prototypes, which is problematic because many visual features occur in many classes.
+For instance, both \textit{Prothonotary Warbler} and \textit{Wilson Warbler} have yellow as a primary color (see \Cref{fig:similar_classes}).
+Such limitation of ProtoPNet hinders the scalability because the number of prototypes grows linearly growing number of classes.
+Moreover, a large number of prototypes makes ProtoPNet hard to interpret by the users and results in many background prototypes~\cite{rymarczyk2021protopshare}.

-To address these limitations, ProtoPShare~\cite{rymarczyk2021protopshare} and ProtoTree~\cite{nauta2021neural} were introduced, reducing the number of prototypical parts by sharing them between classes.
-However, ProtoPShare requires previously trained ProtoPNet to perform the merge-pruning step, which extends the training time.
-At the same time, ProtoTree builds a decision tree and exploits the negative reasoning process.
-This, on the other hand, may result in an explanation containing no positive matches, which are difficult to comprehend.
-For example, a model can predict a \textit{sparrow} because it lacks red feathers, long beak, and wide wings.
-Finally, other methods like TCAV~\cite{kim2018interpretability} and Concept Whitening~\cite{chen2020concept} require a predefined concept dictionary to learn and present the explanation.
+To address these limitations, ProtoPShare~\cite{rymarczyk2021protopshare} and ProtoTree~\cite{nauta2021neural} were introduced.
+They share the prototypes between classes but suffer from other drawbacks.
+ProtoPShare requires previously trained ProtoPNet to perform the merge-pruning step, which extends the training time.
+At the same time, ProtoTree builds a decision tree and exploits the negative reasoning process that may result in explanations based only on prototype absence.
+For example, a model can predict a \textit{sparrow} because an image does not contain red feathers, a long beak, and wide wings.
+While this characteristic is true in the case of a \textit{sparrow}, it also matches many other species.